pritom169/docker-crash-course/README.md

 ```bash
 docker network ls
 ```
+### Create a container for MongoDB

-Now let's create one docker network for Mongo.
+Now let's create one docker network for MongoDB.
 Here is the command
 ```bash
 docker run -d \
 > -p 27017:27017 \